 Automatic Scaling

 Scaling is only applicable to Production tier services.
 Development tier services do not scale.
 You can upgrade a service from Development tier to Production in order to scale it.
+Once a Development service is upgraded, it cannot be downgraded.

-How autoscaling works in ClickHouse Cloud
+How scaling works in ClickHouse Cloud

+Production services can be scaled both vertically (by switching to larger replicas), or horizontally (by adding replicas of the same size).
 By default, ClickHouse Cloud Production services operate with 3 replicas across 3 different availability zones.
-Production services can be scaled both vertically (by switching to larger replicas), or horizontally (by adding replicas of the same size).
 Vertical scaling typically helps with queries that need a large amount of memory for long running inserts / reads, and horizontal scaling can help with parallelization to support concurrent queries.

 Configuring vertical auto scaling